-Key Audit Matters How we addressed the key audit matters Fair value assessment on investment property (Cont'd) We focus on this as the use of valuation method, assumptions and estimates required significant judgement.
+Key Audit Matters How we addressed the key audit matters Fair value assessment on investment property (Cont'd) We focus on this as the use of valuation method, assumptions and estimates required significant We performed the following audit procedures: (Cont'd) judgement.
 The valuation is sensitive to the key assumption applied and various unobservable inputs.
 We obtained an understanding of the methodology adopted by the independent valuers in estimating the fair value of the investment properties and assessed whether such methodology is consistent with those used in the industry.
 We evaluated the appropriateness of the data used by the independent valuers as input into their valuation.
 We assessed the adequacy of the disclosure made in the financial statements.

-There are no other key audit matters in relation to the financial statements of the Company.
+We have determined that there are no key audit matters to communicate for the Company in our report.